mathewgomas-alfred/mathewgomas.io/reference_manual/tools/rectangle.rst

 You can change between the corner/corner and center/corner drawing methods as often as you want by pressing or releasing the :kbd:`Ctrl` key, provided that you keep |mouseleft| pressed.
 With the :kbd:`Ctrl` key pressed, mouse movements will affect all four corners of the rectangle (relative to the center), without the :kbd:`Ctrl` key, one of the corners is unaffected.

+.. versionadded:: 5.0

+If you hold :kbd:`Ctrl` and :kbd:`Alt` keys while drawing, the rectangle will be rotated around the marked corner.
+If used with holding :kbd:`Shift` key, a square will be rotated around the marked corner.

 Tool Options
 ------------